ahmed7rafat/Azure-Data-Engineering-Project/README.md

 Azure Synapse Analytics → Modeled a Star Schema with fact and dimension tables for optimized querying and reporting (Gold Layer).

-Power BI → Built two fully interactive dashboards using the curated Gold Layer data: dashboard-1 –> Sales Overview /dashboard-2 –> Product Performance.
+Power BI → Built three interactive dashboards: Sales Overview, Product Performance, and Customer Insights.
+(A calculated column (Income Bracket) was created in the customer dimension to classify customers into Low, Mid, and High income groups)

 ---